UMAprotocol/UMIPs/UMIPs/umip-usd-uni-v2-lp.md

     = 3667.03647028 * 45938.30 = 168457421.48266372
     ```

 5) Fifth, use the UNI-V2-WBTC-ETH total supply of LP tokens and USD value of reserves to calculate the USD value of each LP token (UNI-V2-WBTC-ETH:USD).
+This result should have 8 decimals, rounding the closest 0.5 up.

     Example calculation of UNI-V2-WBTC-ETH:USD: